patcg-individual-drafts/ipa/IPA-End-to-End.md

 * Source reports (is_trigger, matchkey, timestamp, source_id)
 * Trigger reports (is_trigger, matchkey, timestamp)
 * DP budget for this query: query_epsilon
+* Cap (optional; if no cap is supplied the noise will scale with the number of reports per matchkey)

 **Query Output:**